LinweiAlinaYU/LinweiAlinaYU.github.io/_research/research-97.md

 <br/><img src='/images/LCT2.png' style='width: 100%;'>

-This is part of my 2022/2023 Summer Research Programme at the University of Macau, for which the principal investigator is **_PROF.
-Bing WEI_**.
+This is part of my 2022/2023 Summer Research Programme at the University of Macau, for which the principal investigator is _**[Prof. Bing WEI.](https://fed.um.edu.mo/zh-hant/bing-wei/)**_.
 In this research, I mainly Conducted data analysis and drafted the results part of the paper.
 The research paper “_Wei, B., Zhan, Z., Jiang, Z., & **Yu, L**.
 (2023).
 Representation of Learning Outcomes Stipulated by the Intended Curriculum in Four Series of Chemistry Textbooks: Based on Legitimation Code Theory_” is currently in revision.